MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 ### Gather servicing packages

-1. Create a **packages** folder under **MediaRefresh** which will be used to store Windows update packages that will apply the current servicing packages
+1. Create a **packages** folder under **MediaRefresh** for storing Windows update servicing packages.

     ```Powershell
     New_Item -Path "c:\MediaRefresh" -Name "packages" -ItemType "directory"
     ```

 1. Download any cumulative updates and their dependencies that you wish to incorporate into your updated installation media and place the Microsoft Servicing Update (MSU) files into this folder.
-The table below will help you locate updates for your specific version.
+Use the following table to help you locate updates for your specific version of Windows IoT Enterprise.

    | Release | Version |  Update History | Windows Update Catalog |
    | --- | --- | --- | --- |